benhoyt/benhoyt.github.com/writings-scandir.md

 * It was a lot of work for a spare time project, but very rewarding for a first-time Python contributor.
 I've contributed a few small libraries and fixes to open source, but this is definitely the contribution I'm most proud of.
 * Good APIs are important, but take a long time and a lot of bikeshedding to agree on.
 Bikeshedding is usually seen as a bad thing, but when something's being baked into the Python standard library, you want to get it right.
 * Related to the above: naming is hard.
-* Having folks like Victor Stinner and *** help out with implementation, documentation, and bug finding was invaluable.
+* Having folks like Victor Stinner and Serhiy Storchaka help out with implementation, documentation, and bug finding was invaluable.
 * Python is a great language with an excellent community.
 The python-ideas and python-dev mailing lists, despite being very technical, are friendly and helpful places.

 So going right back to [the StackOverflow answer](http://stackoverflow.com/questions/2485719/very-quickly-getting-total-size-of-folder/2485843#2485843) that started all this, after Python 3.5 was shipped, I edited the answer and added a note about this being fixed in Python 3.5 with the new os.scandir() function.
 It took a few years, but Python is no longer "at a disadvantage" or "not your friend".